Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Transitive Group Actions of the Poincaré Group

 called the system's spin tensor.
-The system's \emph{total} angular momentum is then contained in the antisymmetric tensor defined as the sum of the tensors representing the orbital and spin contributions:
+The system's \emph{total} angular momentum is then represented by an antisymmetric tensor defined as the sum of the tensors representing the orbital and spin contributions:

 We will refer to $J^{\mu\nu}$ as the system's total angular-momentum tensor.

 We can define the following three-vectors from the independent components of $J^{\mu\nu}$ and $S^{\mu\nu}$:

 We will call $\vec S$ the system's spin three-vector and $\tilde{\vec S}$ its dual spin-three vector.